simora123/Check-GIS-Map-Services/README.md

 Email and GIS Server ports will vary depending on your set up.

-# Server and Admin variables
+-Server and Admin variables
-#GIS Server Name
+-GIS Server Name
 serverName = ""
-#GIS Server Username
+-GIS Server Username
 username = ""
-#GIS Server Password
+-GIS Server Password
 password = ""
-# GIS Server Name Port that is opened for outside commuication
-port = 80
+-GIS Server Name Port that is opened for outside commuication port = 80

-# Rest URL of GIS Server (e.g "https://arcweb.ycpc.org/arcgis/rest")
-RestURL = ""
+-Rest URL of GIS Server (e.g "https://arcweb.ycpc.org/arcgis/rest") RestURL = ""

-#Email variables
+-Email variables
-# Email Server Name
+-Email Server Name
-# Emailserver = 'mail.sctfpa.org'
+-Emailserver = 'mail.sctfpa.org'
 Emailserver = ""
-# Email Server Name Port that is opened for outside commuication (Standard port is 465)
-Eport = 465
+-Email Server Name Port that is opened for outside commuication (Standard port is 465) Eport = 465
-#Email Server Username
+-Email Server Username
 Euser = ""
-#Email Server Password
+-Email Server Password
 Epassword = ""
-# Email Subject
+-Email Subject
 subject = "ATTENTION: GIS SERVICES ARE DOWN"
-# Email Sender
+-Email Sender
 sender = ""
-# recipient email(s).
+-recipient email(s).
 If you want to email more than one recipient use a commas to seperate emails.
-# (e.g. 'jsimora@ycpc.org, joseph_simora@yahoo.com).
-The comma is used in the python script to split emails recipients
-recipient = ""
+-(e.g. 'jsimora@ycpc.org, joseph_simora@yahoo.com).
+The comma is used in the python script to split emails recipients recipient = ""

 If you have any questions, let me know.